This strategy anchors the bulk of my portfolio.

 Leveraged Exchange-Traded Funds (LETFs) uses derivatives to multiply the daily returns of an underlying asset or index.

-In other words, if S&P 500 delivers a 1% return:
+To simplify it, if S&P 500 delivers a 1% return:

 •SSO (2x Leverage) would deliver a 2% return.